An overview of the Nifty Next 50 index, outlining its composition, index positioning, and role within India’s broader equity market structure.

 Stocks in this index are generally more volatile than Nifty 50 constituents

-Sectoral cycles can impact the index if a few industries underperform
+Sectoral cycles can impact index performance when specific industries underperform

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.

-It is an NSE index comprising the 50 companies ranked 51st to 100th by market capitalization after the Nifty 50.
+It is an NSE index comprising the 50 companies ranked from 51st to 100th based on free-float market capitalisation, immediately after the Nifty 50.

-Yes, it tends to be moderately riskier because it includes growth-oriented companies with slightly lower market capitalization.
+Yes, it tends to be moderately riskier because it includes growth-oriented companies with slightly lower market capitalisation.

 Yes, companies from the Nifty Next 50 can move to the Nifty 50 if they meet market cap and liquidity requirements.